Camp Summit Boot Camp

-Camp Summit's program is based off the Normative Model, a research based program that defines the culture at our facility for students and staff.
-This model involves teaching skills such as problem solving, decision-making, anger management, communication, etc. The guidelines for acceptable behavior are defined by the general orders, norms and rules of the facility.
-Some of the tools that are used to modify behavior include SAMS and WHIPS (problem solving), a token economy (point system based on behavior), and disciplinary system that is directly connected to the general orders, norms and rules.
+Camp Summit's program is based on the Normative Model, a research based program that defines the culture at our facility for students and staff.
+This model involves teaching students skills such as problem solving, decision-making, anger management, communication, etc. The guidelines for acceptable student behavior are defined by the general orders, norms and rules of the facility.
+Some of the tools that are used to modify student behavior include SAMS and WHIPS (problem solving), a token economy (point system based on behavior), and disciplinary system that is directly connected to the general orders, norms and rules.

 Individual Aftercare Plans are developed for each student prior to their graduation from the program to ensure a successful re-entry into their community.

 The following groups, services, and programs are offered at Camp Summit:

 Substance Abuse Education & Treatment Group: This program provides an overview of the psychosocial and physiological effects for substance abuse and addiction.
 Higher risk users also receive therapy from a qualified mental health professional.
 All students at Camp Summit struggling in this area are required to complete this group prior to graduation from the program.
 This is one of the major needs areas of most of our students.